-User objects can be visual or class (nonvisual).
+User objects can be visual or nonvisual.
 They can be further divided into standard or custom user objects.
 Standard user objects, whether visual or nonvisual, are system objects that are always available with PowerBuilder.
 You can also use controls for external visual objects that were created outside PowerBuilder.
 The main types of user objects are:

 - Visual user objects These are reusable controls or sets of controls that have a consistent behavior.
 For example, a visual user object could consist of several buttons that function as a unit.
 The buttons could have scripts associated with them that perform standard processing.
-Once the object is defined, you can use it as often as you need. - Class user objects These are reusable processing modules that have no visual component.
-You typically use class objects to define business rules and other processing that acts as a unit.
+Once the object is defined, you can use it as often as you need. - Nonvisual user objects These are reusable processing modules that have no visual component.
+Standard class user objects inherit events and properties from built-in system objects.
+You typically use nonvisual objects to define business rules and other processing that acts as a unit.

 For example, you might want to calculate commissions or perform statistical analysis in several applications.
-To do this, you could define a class user object.
-To use a class user object, you create an instance of the object in a script and call its functions.
+To do this, you could define a custom class user object.
+To use a custom class user object, you create an instance of the object in a script and call its functions.